LySabrina/odin-project/file_uploader/Notes/Passport.md

 Everytime we make a new HTTP request, Express will always make new req and res object.
 It will never save the old one.

 That is why when we try to access res.locals upon a new HTTP request, the data is gone.

+> How we stay logged in after logging in?

+The reason why you are able to stay logged in is because app.get("/") checks if we have req.passport.
+It's there and has a user property.
+So when we redirect to another HTTP request which in this is the root.

+It will run the app.get("/") and always put a user inside the locals.